yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 fr: Simplement parce que le seul moyen de vérifier la véracité des axiomes est par l'observation.
 fr: Hors en tant que dieu facétieux, j'ai interdit les observation avec des mesures parfaites.

-en: Some began to formalise the problem.
+en: Some began to formalize the problem.
 en: They end by writing a mathematical proof.
 en: Marvelous!
-en: The proof seems correct, but, a problem remain.
+en: The proof seems correct, but, a problem remains.
 en: The proof is based on rules and axioms.
 en: How to be certain these rules and axioms are right in their world?
-en: They will try to measure again and again the sum of triangle angles.
+en: They will try to measure again and again the sum of the angles of triangles.
 en: The measure will never fail.
 en: But they'll never be certain the rules and axioms are right.
 en: Because then only way to verify all axioms depends of observation.